 - Define Pay Period – Choose between Half Month (i .e.
 1st-15th/16th-end of month), Monthly (i.e 1st to end of month), or Every Two Weeks (uses your agency-defined workweek that’s set in OT Settings).
 Upon saving, QSP will automatically configure your pay periods.

 - Set Start Date of First Pay Period of the Year – For most agencies, this coincides with the calendar year

 - Electronic Timesheet Options – Read the full instructions here

 - Timesheet Periods – Read the full instructions here

-- Calculate Daylight Savings in Payroll and Billing Reports – When enabled, the payroll reports will subtract one hour of pay for employees that work between 2 AM and 3 AM on the Daylight Saving Day when time will “Spring Forward”.
-Likewise, one hour will be added to the payroll reports for those employees who work on the Daylight Savings Day when time will “Fall Back”.
+- Calculate Daylight Savings in Payroll and Billing Reports – When enabled, the payroll reports will subtract one hour of pay for employees that work between 2 AM and 3 AM on the Daylight Saving Day when the time “Springs Forward”.
+Likewise, one hour will be added to the payroll reports for those employees who work on the Daylight Savings Day when the time will “Fall Back”.
 These daylight savings hours will be handled accordingly on billing reports as well.

 - Utilize Un-Paid Rest Periods – When enabled, Rest Period times will not calculate in payroll reports.
 Rest Periods are an optional break that can be added as part of any scheduled shift

 These QSClock settings are very specific to getting the most out of QSClock, its setup, its notifications, and its revision tracking within the scheduler.
 These settings will only display if the QSP customer is a paid subscriber of QSClock as well.